vogler75/automation-gateway/README.md

 - [1.7 DDS Driver (subscribe and publish)](#17-dds-driver-subscribe-and-publish)
 - [1.6 Added GraphiQL (http://localhost:4000/graphiql/)](#16-added-graphiql-httplocalhost4000graphiql)
 - [1.5 OPC UA Schemas to GraphQL Schema Importer](#15-opc-ua-schemas-to-graphql-schema-importer)

+## 1.34 Added Config Upload Page

+A simple web page has been added to facilitate the upload of a configuration file.
+This feature is particularly useful when the gateway is installed on an Edge Device, such as a SIMATIC HMI Comfort Panel.
+Additionally, an option is provided for the gateway to attempt to read the configuration file at regular intervals.
+Once the configuration file is uploaded, the gateway will read the file and initiate the startup process.

+Enable Upload Page: Set the environment variable GATEWAY_CONFIG_HTTP to enable the configuration file upload page.
+Example: GATEWAY_CONFIG_HTTP=8080 (You can specify any desired port number).

+Enable Periodic Configuration File Reading: Set the environment variable GATEWAY_CONFIG_RETRY to enable the periodic reading of the configuration file.
+Example: GATEWAY_CONFIG_RETRY=10 (The gateway will retry every 10 seconds to locate a configuration file).

 ## 1.33 Rework of Logging